FlagShip

 Tech Info

-Using FlagShip 6.x with 64bit Linux
+Using Visual FlagShip 6.x and 7.x with 64bit Linux

 1. install 32bit libraries from your 64bit Linux distribution